S3-working-group/s3-handbook/objections.md

 ## Questions That Help to Validate Objections ##

-* Does the objection relate to this specific proposal or policy?
+* Does the objection relate to this specific proposal or agreement?

-* Does this objection reveal how a (proposed or existing) **policy**...
+* Does this objection reveal how a (proposed or existing) **agreement**...

     * ...jeopardizes the satisfaction of a driver?
     * ...is in conflict with the organization's values?